tpf-concurrent-benchmarks/neural_networks/README.md

 #### Startup

-- `make build` will build the docker images for the Python neural network.
+- `make build` will build the docker image used in both languages.
-- `make build_julia` will build the docker images for the Julia neural network.

 #### Run